 6) Self-care benefits our emotional intelligence

-Self-care gives us the skills to regulate how we feel and think, which is beneficial because it reduces stress – a major contributor to many chronic illnesses.
+Self-care gives us the skills to regulate how we feel and think, which is beneficial because it helps us manage stress – a major contributor to many chronic illnesses.
 It also benefits relationships with friends and family by making them happier due to increased self esteem or improved mood.

 When we are in a state of relaxation and reduced our stress, we have the potential to create more emotional depth and vulnerability in our relationships.
 This in turn increases closeness with loved ones – as well as their happiness due to increased self esteem or improved moods.